LachkarMohamed/LachkarMohamed/README.md

 💻 **Developing Skills**: Desktop & Android Applications
 🎮 **Proficient In**: Unity 3D, Blender
 💡 ***Passionate About***: Creating immersive gaming and software experiences
-🚀 **Fun Fact**: Coding feels like gaming—debugging is battling bosses! 😅
+🚀 **Fun Fact**: Coding is a lot like gaming—debugging feels like fighting bosses.
+The semicolon boss is the hardest one! 😅

 </div>